 Deb likes to think of the spiritual life as a garden, full of seasons and cycles.
 It's her great joy to come along side others to listen and to notice what God is growing in them and to be reminded of His loving care.

-Deb is a documentary filmmaker and producer of the Betwixt Podcast where she explore the liminal spaces where the seeds of transformation take root.
+Deb is a documentary filmmaker and producer of the Betwixt Podcast where she explores the liminal spaces as the soil in which the seeds of transformation take root.
 Her academic background is in Biblical Studies, Old Testament, Archaeology and Communications.
 While she continues to love these topics, the most formative education she has received was through the Sustainable Faith School of Spiritual Direction.

-De is a "third-cultured" person, having been raised in Asia and spent much of her life crossing the borders of over 50 countries.
+Deb is a "third-cultured" person, having been raised in Asia and spent much of her life crossing the borders of over 50 countries.
 It is a privilege to meet with anyone who desires to cultivate a deeper life with God.
 Deb particularly enjoys being present to ministry leaders, academics, and expats who straddle worlds.
-She is married to a University Professor and lives in Columbus, OH with their two adventurous daughters.
+She is married to a University Professor and lives in Ormond Beach, Florida with their two adventurous daughters.

-Deb offers individual direction, group direction, facilitate clearness committees and community discernment processes, teach, and lead contemplative prayer and retreats.
+Deb offers individual direction, group direction, facilitates clearness committees and community discernment processes, teaches, and leads contemplative prayer and retreats.
 She is a member of the Evangelical Spiritual Direction Association and ascribes to their code of ethics.